UNIFG (Project Coordinator)

 Its educational offer and didactics is in line with the territorial requirements, by research projects, internationalization, orientation, cultural events and promotion of University activities.

-The UniFg is structured in more than six Departments, with three-year degree courses, the specialist degrees, the Master’s degree courses, an Interdepartmental Research centre.
+The UniFg is structured in more than six Departments, with three-year degree courses, specialist degrees, Master’s degree courses, an Interdepartmental Research centre.
 The large number of Master’s courses, research doctorates, and the specialist schools have contributed to turning the University of Foggia into a cultural centre in which young people can acquire professional training that meets the needs expressed by society and the world of work.

 The UniFg is represented by two Departments of Medical Area, respectively the Department of Medical and Surgical Sciences and the Department of Clinical and Experimental Medicine.
 The Departments count more than 26 schools of specialization in the medical and health care area, they activated 7 masters and 9 advanced courses, as well as they have created and managed various PhD schools over the last few years, promoting a marked interdisciplinary approach, capable of intercepting the main research vocations of the different areas of the University of Foggia and integrating them.